trabdlkarim/pycalco/README.md

 PyCalco or shortly Calco is a powerful command line interface for arithmetic and algebraic or symbolic expressions evaluation.
 Its power relies on the **math** module from Python standard library and **SymPy** module, which is a Python library for symbolic mathematics.
 If you are new to SymPy or symbolic computation, start with their [tutorial](https://docs.sympy.org/latest/tutorial/index.html#tutorial), it is a great place where to start from.

 # Why Another Python Calculator?
+There are so many Python calculator or expression evaluator out there for evaluating mathematical expressions; why does PyCalco exist?
+Well, we acknowledge that question is legitimate.

 # Installation